 Carriers are the usual suspects, like USPS, FedEx, and UPS, but they can also be regional or local carriers.
 In fact, there is a whole world of localized carriers who can provide major cost saving opportunities, which we’ll get into in a moment.

 The single biggest myth with shipping is that one carrier or method is the best.
 There is no universal best rate.
 Ecommerce companies can be lulled into thinking that, especially from a sales rep at one of the carriers.
-They will pitch volume breakage discounts, or throw intimidation at using other options.
+They will pitch volume breakage discounts, or throw intimidation at using other order fulfillment options.
 Operators will become fixated on a single rate thinking they have the best available rate for them, and therefore if they ship everything through that, they are saving the maximum amount of money.

 That view is wrong.